ua-snap/sea-ice-atlas/README.md

     ```
     sudo service httpd restart
     ```
  1. Regenerate the tilecache.
 We need a clone of this repo to assist with regenerating the cache.
+By default, the tilecache configuration file the seed generator uses may be wrong; if you get lots of errors, check to see if the `tilecache_seed.py` is looking in the right spot for configuration (should be `/var/www/tilecache`).
+Again, there may be some permission wiggles in the `/tmp/tilecache` directory.
     ```
     rm -rf /tmp/tilecache/seaice*
     git clone https://github.com/ua-snap/sea-ice-atlas.git
+    screen # this runs a long time
-    ./sea-ice-atlas/etc/seedTilecache.sh
+    bash ./sea-ice-atlas/etc/seedTilecache.sh
     sudo chown -R apache:apache /tmp/tilecache
  1. Get an archive of all the data to move to `hermes`, copy to local machine then `hermes`.
     ```